-Microscopic Spores of dry rot are found almost everywhere.
+Microscopic rot spores are found almost everywhere.
 They are invisible to the human eye however when in large numbers they appear as red and orange dust, this is one of the simplest ways of identifying a dry rot issue.
-The lifecycle of dry rot begins when spores come into contact with damp unprotected timber in a favourable environment.
+The lifecycle of rot begins when spores come into contact with damp unprotected timber in a favourable environment.
 Once on the timber the spore can germinate and produce Hyphae growth.

 Hyphae act as the root of the rot, stringing fine strands to grow through and on the timber.
 The hyphae will then feed on the nutrients within the cells of the wood.
 This leads to shrinkage of the wood causing cross grain cuboidal cracking, removing the woods strength and reducing the wood to an unsound structural state.
 Hyphae then multiply and colonise together, generating more mycelium growth which looks like a fluffy cotton-wool like substance.

 Mycelium can travel great distances to find new sources of food, and it is this ability to spread over and through various building materials (it can even go through bricks and mortar!) that allows a dry rot outbreak to progressively feed on timbers throughout an entire property.